 How to treat Psychotic Disorders

 A person with a psychotic disorder may first require an inpatient intervention to stabilize their behavior, called an acute stabilization service.
-During any acute psychotic event, the subject will be closely monitored, with medications reviewed and thereby adjusted while suitable therapy is initiated.
+During any critical psychotic event, the subject will be closely monitored, with medications reviewed and adjusted while suitable therapy is initiated.
 A residential session usually allows for more intensive and customized treatments in a safe setting, with 24-hour support.